SayedBaladoh/Customers-PhoneNumbers-SQLite3-CRUD/README.md

 #### Running Frontend

-These instructions will get you a copy of the front project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the frontend project up and running on your local machine for development and testing purposes.

 ##### Prerequisites

-You need to install the following software
+You need to install the following software:

  * Node.js
  * npm package manager